 During pregnancy, it is important you are protected against infections and illnesses that can be harmful to you and your baby.
 The best way to be sure of this protection is to get the recommended vaccinations at the appropriate time.

 - Whooping cough (pertussis) and flu vaccines are safe to be given during pregnancy and are free to pregnant women in New Zealand.

-- It is recommended that all pregnant women have the pertussis (whooping cough) vaccination between 28 to 38 weeks of pregnancy.
-You can have an influenza vaccine at any time.
+- It is recommended that all pregnant women have the pertussis (whooping cough) vaccine in the second or third trimester of each pregnancy.
+The influenza vaccine can be given at any time.

-- It is best to have a whooping cough booster vaccine and flu vaccine for every pregnancy.
+- It is best to have a whooping cough booster vaccine and flu vaccine for each pregnancy.

-- Some vaccines are best not given during pregnancy.
+- Some vaccines should not be given during pregnancy.
 These include the MMR, chickenpox and pneumococcal vaccine.
 It is best to wait 4 weeks (1 month) after having these vaccines before trying to get pregnant.

 - Learn more about vaccinations you should have before pregnancy and those you can have during pregnancy below.

 Rubella infection during pregnancy can cause serious birth defects.
 If you were born after 1968, you may need a booster vaccination of MMR for full protection against measles, mumps and rubella.
 Check with your doctor.
 It is best to wait 4 weeks (1 month) after having this vaccine before trying to get pregnant.
 Read more about MMR vaccine.